andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

 ## Homework

-Finish the tasks and send the programs to your team assistant.
+Finish tasks 1-5 and send the programs to your team assistant.
+The rest of the tasks are moving to the next siminar.

 ## References